Drama (American band): 2019: Ghostly International

+2020: Dance Without Me

 Drama released Dance Without Me on February 14, 2020 via Ghostly International.
 The album, hailed as a "powerful ode to heartbreak and the metamorphosis that comes from the spiritual journey to total self-love and acceptance" continues exploring the themes of love and loss that have pervaded the bands career.
-The band promoted the album with a series of headline U.S. tour dates, including sold-out shows in Los Angeles, San Francisco, Brooklyn, and more, though some dates were cancelled due to the COVID-19 pandemic.
+The band initially embarked on their album promotion by touring various cities in Europe and the U.S., with notable sold-out shows in London, Paris, Hamburg, Berlin, Los Angeles, San Francisco, Brooklyn, and more.
+Due to the COVID-19 pandemic, some of these tour dates had to be canceled.
+In response to the pandemic, the group transitioned to livestreamed stay-at-home concerts starting in April 2020.
+These virtual performances gained traction and continued to be a popular choice, with shows carrying on throughout 2021, often selling out.

 In April 2020, Drama teamed up with UK electronic duo Gorgon City to release "Nobody", a single which came to fruition in the studio while Kye Gibbon was spending time in Chicago.
 The single was accompanied by a video shot in Chicago featuring a street dance interpretation of West Side Story as a tribute to their collaboration.
 In September, Drama revisited Dance Without Me by releasing a remix EP also released by Ghostly International, featuring Poolside (band), Pional, Rezident, and Moglii.
 They reteamed with Gorgon City for the 2021 single "You've Done Enough."